 A number of devices are available from your dentist.
 You might need to try different devices before finding one that works for you.

-Surgery is usually only an option after other treatments have failed.
+Surgery may be an option for people with OSA, but usually only after other treatments have failed.
 Generally, at least a three-month trial of other treatment options is suggested before considering surgery.
-However, for a small number of people with certain jaw structure problems, it's a good first option.
+However, for a small number of people with certain jaw structure problems, surgery is a good first option.

 Surgical options might include:

 Tissue removal.
-During this procedure (uvulopalatopharyngoplasty), your doctor removes tissue from the rear of your mouth and top of your throat.
+During this procedure (uvulopalatopharyngoplasty), a surgeon removes tissue from the rear of your mouth and top of the throat.
 Your tonsils and adenoids usually are removed as well.

 This type of surgery might be successful in stopping throat structures from vibrating and causing snoring.
 It's less effective than CPAP and isn't considered a reliable treatment for obstructive sleep apnea.

-Removing tissues in the back of your throat with radiofrequency energy (radiofrequency ablation) might be an option if you can't tolerate CPAP or oral appliances.
+Removing tissues in the back of the throat with radiofrequency energy (radiofrequency ablation) might be an option for those who can't tolerate CPAP or oral appliances.

-Tissue shrinkage.
-Another option is to shrink the tissue at the rear of your mouth and the back of your throat using energy (radiofrequency ablation).
+- Tissue shrinkage.
+Another option is to shrink the tissue at the rear of the mouth and the back of the throat using radiofrequency ablation.
 This procedure might be used for mild to moderate sleep apnea.
 One study found this to have effects similar to that of tissue removal, but with fewer surgical risks.

-Jaw repositioning.
-In this procedure, your jaw is moved forward from the remainder of your face bones.
+- Jaw repositioning.
+In this procedure, the jaw is moved forward from the remainder of the face bones.
 This enlarges the space behind the tongue and soft palate, making obstruction less likely.
 This procedure is known as maxillomandibular advancement.

-Implants.
-Plastic rods are surgically implanted into the soft palate after you've received local anesthetic.
+- Implants.
+Soft rods, usually made of polyester or plastic, are surgically implanted into the soft palate after numbing with a local anesthetic.
 More research is needed to determine how well implants work.

-Creating a new air passageway (tracheostomy).
+Creating a new air passageway, known as tracheostomy.
 You may need this form of surgery if other treatments have failed and you have severe, life-threatening sleep apnea.
 In this procedure, your surgeon makes an opening in your neck and inserts a metal or plastic tube through which you breathe.

 You keep the opening covered during the day.
 But at night you uncover it to allow air to pass in and out of your lungs, bypassing the blocked air passage in your throat.